Origins of the Royal Canadian Navy: First tentative steps

-The birth of the Canadian Navy
+Birth of the Canadian Navy

-Since the English conquest of Nouvelle-France in 1763 and the colonizing of the other colonies that would eventually form the Dominion of Canada, Britain and its taxpayers had assumed sole financial responsibility for the defence of the colonies.
+Since the British conquest of Nouvelle-France in 1763 and the colonizing of the other colonies that would eventually form the Dominion of Canada, Britain and its taxpayers had assumed sole financial responsibility for the defence of the colonies.
 This was never debated since Canada and the other British colonies afforded Britain with secure supplies of natural resources and ready markets for finished products.
 The extent to which Britain was dependent on foreign trade for its survival is thus illustrated: